-On the other hand, when you’re writing a task for someone else, you tend to write them well.
+When you’re trying to motivate someone else to do the task, you tend to write them well.
 You take the time to explain exactly what’s needed, by when, who it should be given to next, and any other pertinent details.
 Doing this ensures first that it gets done the way you intended it to, and secondly, that the person you’re assigning the task to understands what’s needed and doesn’t waste their time trying to figure it out or bothering you for the details.

-Do yourself a favor and write your own tasks that way, too!
+Do yourself a favour and write your own tasks that way, too!
 Future you will appreciate it.

 Add a verb!